Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 ### Updating the target

-We will update the target in the Update function.
-We will use the mouse or the right thumbstick of the gamepad to move the target.
+We will update the target in the ``Update`` function.
+We will use the mouse to move the target.
 We will then update the world matrix of the quad.

 ```csharp
   public void Update(double dt)